 This is a free event - please book using the button below and I'll email the Zoom link to you an hour before start time.

 I'm collecting koha for Te Ataarangi, the kura where I attend reo Māori classes.
 There's an option to add this when you book your place, or follow the button below.

 New Songs for Social Justice

-Saturday 4th September 10am – 4pm Garden Room, St Peters on Willis, Wellington
+Postponement date: Saturday 9th October 10am – 4pm Garden Room, St Peters on Willis, Wellington

 A workshop sharing the very latest in original songs written for community choirs by US song leaders.
 Drawing on a substantial body of new work responding to the Black Lives Matter and intersectional social justice movements, I’ve selected songs that need to be sung right here and right now: songs by African American writers; songs for justice and equity; songs that are easy to learn by ear and travel out into the world through voices and hearts.

 Why "Good Trouble"?
 The late Civil Rights leader and Georgia Congressman John Lewis used this term in describing how he was inspired by meeting Martin Luther King: "And I got in the way, I got in trouble — good trouble, necessary trouble.”
 Read more in the article Artists Reflect on What It Means to Make Good Trouble.